denoland/fresh/docs/latest/examples/authentication-with-supabase.md

 };
 ```

-Note that we're passing `headers` this time.
+Note: We're passing `headers` this time.
 The Supabase client will set the
-session as cookie for us which we will want to pick up in the middleware that we
+session as a cookie for us, which we will want to pick up in the middleware that
-are writing next.
+we are writing next.

 ## Middleware